openspim/openspim.github.io/µOpenSPIM_GUI.md

-## Getting familiar with µOpenSPIM's GUI
+## Getting familiar with µOpenSPIM's graphical user interface (GUI)
 -   xxx

 Here is a small video that demonstrates one possible way of how to arrange the GUI of µOpenSPIM.</br>